 4. Offer incentives

 Some employees are motivated when there is a carrot dangling in front of them.
 They need a monetary or another incentive to keep them moving forward.
 Incentives might include bonus pay, gift cards, or extra time off.
+Be careful though, there are special rules for the taxation of gift cards to employees.
 Offering incentives can be an expensive method of motivating employees.
 Setting a business budget can prevent you from spending too much.

 5. Host events